 Our immediate surroundings have the ability to make a hugely positive difference to our daily lives - a concept we are all experiencing firsthand at the moment – and when form and function are effectively combined, allowing our homes to deliver on practicality as well as reflecting our style, it can set every day up to a positive start.

 When making decisions on the furniture within that space, a multitude of different considerations come into play including fit, finish, materials, design and size.
 Antique, vintage or contemporary solid pieces that are ready to go but might necessitate compromise on size or fit, alongside flat-pack items that can be delivered to your door but aren't made to last, are all in the mix.

-Our furniture is designed to last and can be tailored to fit your space and style.
+Our custom built wood furniture is designed to last and can be tailored to fit your space and style.
 The designs are minimal showcasing the authenticity and quality of solid wood, plus every piece is easily transportable and straightforward to construct.

 We bring together the character and quality of solid wood with the flexibility of self-assembly furniture and so we consider the pros and cons of each...

 Image: Getty images